Appleseed (manga): Anime

 In 1988, the manga was adapted into an original animated video of the same name by Kazuyoshi Katayama.
-It was produced by Bandai Visual and licensed by Books Nippan(U.S. Rendentions in 1991, then in 1995 by Manga Entertainment.
+It was produced by Bandai Visual and licensed by Books Nippan (U.S. Rendentions in 1991, then in 1995 by Manga Entertainment).

 A CGI feature film was released in 2004 titled Appleseed and directed by Shinji Aramaki.
-The sequel to this film, Appleseed Ex Machina, was released on October 20, 2007, in Japan with Aramaki again directing and John Woo producing.
+The sequel to this film, Appleseed Ex Machina, was released on October 20, 2007, in Japan and on March 11, 2008, in the United States as a direct-to-video film with Aramaki again directing and John Woo producing.
 In 2014, a reboot titled Appleseed Alpha was announced for a July 22, 2014, release on Blu-ray and DVD after a digital release on July 15, 2014.

-A cancelled anime television series known as Appleseed: Genesis (アップルシード ジェネシス, Appurushīdo Jeneshisu) was originally announced in 2005.
+A canceled anime television series known as Appleseed: Genesis (アップルシード ジェネシス, Appurushīdo Jeneshisu) was originally announced in 2005.
 The series was slated to be 26-episodes and scheduled to release in summer 2006.
 The TV series was officially unveiled at 2008 Tokyo International Anime Fair and was being produced by Radix Mobanimation anime studio.
 The TV series was being directed by Romanov Higa with Haruhiko Mikimoto as character design and Romi Park as voice actress for Deunan Knute.
 On September 26, 2008, the Robix Mobanimation studio filed a lawsuit against Micott & Basara production company for halting the production without reason and not paying for the production costs.
 On July 14, 2009, Miccot & Basara countersued Robix Mobanimation studio claiming that there was no unpaid production costs and that Radix unilaterally ended their discussion about the production.
 On April 18, 2012, the two reached a settlement agreement.

 In 2011, a CGI-animated series Appleseed XIII premiered, directed by Takayuki Hamana.
 It was released in Japan as a 13-episode ONA series and were compiled into two theatrical feature films.
 The first feature film titled, Appleseed XIII: Tartaros was released on June 13, 2011.
 The second titled, Appleseed XIII: Ouranos was released on October 24, 2011.
-During the release of the feature films, limited edition first Blu-ray volumes were being sold in theatres and the episodes were being streamed online.
+During the release of the feature films, limited edition first Blu-ray volumes were being sold in theaters and the episodes were being streamed online.